 04 of 25

 Sew a Newspaper Dress

-It's possible to make clothing from old newspapers!
-Just substitute newspaper for fabric and you will end up with a most unusual outfit.
+It's possible to make clothing from old newspapers.
+Just substitute the newspaper for fabric and you will end up with a most unusual outfit.
 This newspaper dress takes about eight hours to construct and looks very elegant.
-Make it for Halloween or for a special party occasion.Continue to 6 of 26 below.
+Make it for Halloween or a special party occasion.Continue to 5 of 25 below.